Wandalen/wTools/module/core/former/Readme.md

     command : HashMap< String, Command >,
   }

-  // Implementation for AggregatorFormer to add commands by name impl< Context, End > AggregatorFormer< Context, End >
+  // Use CommandFormer as custom subformer for AggregatorFormer to add commands by name. impl< Context, End > AggregatorFormer< Context, End >
   where
     End : former::ToSuperFormer< Aggregator, Context >,